codingfriend1/meanbase/readme.md

 Meanbase use Let's Encrypt to automatically provide SSL free for your application by just setting environment variables.

 #### Cheap to maintain
-Meanbase can run on a $5/Month digitalocean.com docker server using up minimal resources.
+Meanbase can run on a $5/Month digitalocean.com docker server.

 # Getting Started